ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

     2. Values (Pivot) Section
     3. Column Labels Section
     4. Onto the grid (when `gridOptions.allowDragFromColumnsToolPanel=true`)
-    5. Inside Columns Section to reorder columns (use `toolPanelParams.suppressColumnMove=true` to disable)
+    5. Inside Columns Section to reorder columns (see [Suppress Column Reordering](/tool-panel-columns/#suppress-column-reordering))
 - **Row Groups Section**: Columns here will form the grid's [Row Grouping](/grouping/).
 - **Values Section**: Columns here will form the grid's [Aggregations](/aggregation/).
 The grid calls this function 'Aggregations', however for the UI we follow the Excel naming convention and call it 'Values'.
 - **Column Labels (Pivot) Section**: Columns here will form the grid's [Pivot](/pivoting/).
 The grid calls this function 'Pivot', however for the UI we follow the Excel naming convention and call it 'Column Labels'.